zenstackhq/zenstack-docs/docs/guides/client-extensions.md

 # Using With Prisma Client Extensions

 [Prisma Client Extension](https://www.prisma.io/docs/orm/prisma-client/client-extensions) is a mechanism for extending the interface and functionality of Prisma Client.
-This guide introduces two ways of using ZenStack with client extensions and their implications.

 We'll use the following ZModel as a reference throughout this guide: